 In Finding Your Bliss (here) and Finding Your Bliss 2 (here) I wrote about a Sally Mann photograph and compared it to this image I made in 1976, not in content but in intent.

-As I conclude this series let me please pause and thank Sally Mann for starting this extended conversation.
+As I work to conclude this series let me please pause and thank Sally Mann for starting this extended conversation.
 Her photograph pushed me to go back in my own work and dredge up the two swans photograph and remember what it meant then and what it means now.

 But what happened to my work after I had this big moment, this realization that with my photography I now had a deeper understanding of inherent possibilities, paths, and directions?
 Did I go back to the family picnic that afternoon and announce my discovery?
 Did my family and friends have any clue that I had gone deeper and seen farther into my life's work as an artist.
 Nope, nor did it come out later.
 This was my discovery, my "ah-ha" moment.
 I felt somehow that this experience was not relatable or at least that I couldn't share the power of the realization effectively, or, at worst, that they wouldn't care.